Compliance & integrity: the essentials

 With the help of appropriate control mechanisms, transaction monitoring systems and well-trained personnel, companies can identify and report money laundering activities at an early stage and avoid or contain a compliance violation.
 This not only helps to avoid legal consequences, but also protects the company itself from abuse through criminal activities.

 Companies should establish clear policies and procedures for dealing with insider information to avoid conflicts of interest and illegal actions.
 Insider trading refers to trading in shares on the basis of non-public information and is prohibited by law.
-This makes insider trading an absolute no-go and violates the integrity of the company and the capital market as a whole.
+This makes insider trading an absolute no-go and violates the integrity of a company and the capital market as a whole.

 While money laundering and corruption are strictly prohibited, conflicts of interest and benefits are considerably less straightforward to deal with in individual cases.